pingcap/docs-cn/ticdc/ticdc-changefeed-config.md

 # The following three configuration items are only used when you replicate data to storage sinks and can be ignored when replicating data to MQ or MySQL sinks.
 # Row terminator, used for separating two data change events.
 The default value is an empty string, which means "\r\n" is used.
 # terminator = ''
 # Date separator type used in the file directory.
-Value options are `none`, `year`, `month`, and `day`. `none` is the default value and means that the date is not separated.
-For more information, see <https://docs.pingcap.com/tidb/dev/ticdc-sink-to-cloud-storage#data-change-records>.
+Value options are `none`, `year`, `month`, and `day`. `day` is the default value and means separating files by day.
+For more information, see <https://docs.pingcap.com/tidb/stable/ticdc-sink-to-cloud-storage#data-change-records>.
 # Note: This configuration item only takes effect if the downstream is a storage service.
-date-separator = 'none'
+date-separator = 'day'
 # Whether to use partitions as the separation string.
 The default value is true, which means that partitions in a table are stored in separate directories.
 It is recommended that you keep the value as `true` to avoid potential data loss in downstream partitioned tables <https://github.com/pingcap/tiflow/issues/8724>.
 For usage examples, see <https://docs.pingcap.com/tidb/dev/ticdc-sink-to-cloud-storage#data-change-records)>.
 # Note: This configuration item only takes effect if the downstream is a storage service.
 enable-partition-separator = true